-About the Office of the Federal Environmental Executive
+About the Office of the Chief Sustainability Officer

-The Office of the Federal Environmental Executive is responsible for promoting sustainability and environmental stewardship throughout Federal government operations.
+The Office of the Chief Sustainability Officer is responsible for promoting sustainability and environmental stewardship throughout Federal government operations.
 Created by Executive Order in 1993, the Office is housed at the President's Council on Environmental Quality, is administered by EPA, and stewards the interagency Steering Committee on Federal Sustainability.

-Working in collaboration with the Office of Management and Budget, the Office of the Federal Environmental Executive supports agency sustainability efforts with expertise, detailed guidance, case studies, and tools.
+Working in collaboration with the Office of Management and Budget, the Office of the Chief Sustainability Officer supports agency sustainability efforts with expertise, detailed guidance, case studies, and tools.
 Its specific focus is the successful implementation of Executive Orders on Federal environmental performance, including achieving Federal goals for greenhouse gas emissions reduction, energy efficiency, and water conservation; and documenting the economic benefits of environmental performance.

 On November 16, Christine Harada was appointed to the White House Council on Environmental Quality by President Obama, where she serves as the Administration's Federal Chief Sustainability Officer.
 In this capacity, she is responsible for promoting environmental and energy sustainability across Federal Government operations including 360,000 buildings, 650,000 vehicles, and $445 billion annually in purchased goods and services.
 The Office of Federal Sustainability works collaboratively with the Executive Office of the President and each of the Federal agencies to implement the Presidentís Executive Orders on Federal Sustainability and the GreenGov initiative.